bigevilbeard/challenges_with-network_automation/README.md

 ## DevNet Sandbox
 All code has been tested on the Cisco DevNet Multi-IOS Cisco Test Network Sandbox [HERE](https://devnetsandbox.cisco.com/RM/Diagram/Index/6b023525-4e7f-4755-81ae-05ac500d464a?diagramType=Topology).

-Please see the sandbox pages for credentials and reservations.
+Please see the sandbox pages for credentials and reservations, virl default passwords are used on all routers (cisco/cisco).
 This demo example is based on Python 3.6 and was tested successfully under that version.

 ## Code